Mel Herbert, MD MBBS FAAEM

 At Foolyboo, Josh is the sound designer and co-creator of SHABAM! a science podcast for kids.
 His passion has always been informal science education.
 That, and racquetball (not true).
 His favorite foods are sushi and German pancakes, he enjoys swimming and napping, and he becomes very sad when someone uses the phrase "begs the question" (because it's usually used incorrectly, but you look like a prescriptivist douchebag if you point that out...see?).

-Producer, Sound Designer and Editor "This Won't Hurt A Bit", Recording Engineer and Mixer on "Shabam!"
+Producer, Sound Designer and Editor "This Won't Hurt A Bit", Producer, Recording Engineer and Mixer on "Shabam!"

 You might be thinking, “Bill Connor sounds like the name of an Irish secret agent.”
 Well, you are probably correct.
 Since we only see him during work hours, his nightly occupation is unknown.
 But by day he’s Foolyboo’s audio mixmaster.
 He’s the sound designer for EM:RAP, co-producer and sound designer for This Won’t Hurt a Bit, as well as the recording engineer for Shabam! where he also mixes and masters (hence the nickname).